 If you want to change the style of the tabs or the accordion panels, you simply select one of the bundled themes that you find in the Tag Groups settings, Front End, Themes and Appearance.
-More information about creating you own theme is available here.

-Tag Groups Premium comes with a few standard themes that you can use to give some shape and color to your tags.
+Tag Groups Pro comes with a few standard themes that you can use to give some shape and color to your tags.
 You apply a theme by using its class name for the enclosing element – “div class” or “table class”.

 Example of a shortcode: